I’m from Wigan originally but I’m now at Emmaus Bolton. I was homeless from 2001 to 2008, spending time in Blackpool, Manchester and London.

 At Emmaus I’ve done quite a few courses including NVQ training, customer care, manual handling and food hygiene.
 Emmaus Mossley gave me a good foundation and I’ve used what I’ve learned during these courses and my work experience with customers at the Drill Hall store at Emmaus Bolton.

 I moved to Emmaus Bolton for a change and I like it here.
 It is a working community.
-The work gives you a meaning.
+The work opportunities give you a meaning.
 If you don’t want to do nothing, then you gain nothing.
 Working gives you a good feeling, like you’ve achieved something.
 Emmaus gives back.
 It’s good in that respect.
 Otherwise, I would drink.
 Work stops the temptation.

 I’ve become a grandad while I’ve been at Emmaus and would like to see my family more.
 I’m in a good place, and although we divorced in 2000, my best friend is my ex-wife and we get on well now.

 Whilst I was at Emmaus Mossley, I completed a 10k run/walk to raise money for Oldham Mountain Rescue Team.
 Six of us took part in it and I was determined to complete it to prove to myself more than anything.
 I’ve done running in the past but I didn’t realise how hard it would be.
-Three years ago I was in a wheelchair due to alcoholism so to complete the challenge felt like a real achievement.
+Three years before that I was in a wheelchair due to alcoholism so to complete the challenge felt like a real achievement.
 It also felt good that we raised over £1,000 for a local good cause.

 If you or someone you know is affected by homelessness and would like to know more about joining Emmaus Bolton, please read more at Join Our Community on our website.